 Announce that Mom now gets to keep anything (money, treats) she finds in pockets.

 10. Here's a trick not to forget rotating your laundry.

 Do you have a problem remembering to rotate your laundry, and then find smelly clothes days later?
 Attach laundry to a daily task, like rotating a load after putting the baby down for naps and bedtime.
 Or after each meal.
-Another idea is to set a timer in your main living area, or use a timer on a digital watch if the dryer is too far away to hear the buzzer.
+Another idea is to set a timer in your main living area, or use a timer on your phone or watch if the dryer is too far away to hear the buzzer.

 11. No more tangled hangers.

 If you don’t like hassling with tangled metal hangers replace them with sturdy plastic ones.

 1) remove clothes from of the dryer and hang them right away

 2) buy wrinkle-free clothes